 Another helpful feature to look for is a timer, which is great for those who want to start their meal prep early, according to Itoh.
 This lets you place rice and water in the pot in advance and select when you want it done by.

 Ease of use

-Cleaning a rice cooker is much easier than cleaning after cooking rice on a stovetop pot, since the rice doesn’t usually stick to the bottom.
-However, some affordable models can be tougher to clean.
-Sakai said it's important to be gentle when cleaning a rice cooker pot with soap and water so as to not scratch the inner pot of the rice cooker.
-Similarly, she recommended rinsing the rice outside of the rice cooker — preferably using a colander — to avoid unsightly scratches.
-(If you do scratch the pot or if it has wear and tear after years of use, rice cooker inner pots are easy to replace and can cost less than $100, Sakai said.)
+If you’re someone who occasionally eats rice, the simple design of a conventional cooker is likely all you need.
+Cleaning one is generally easier than a stovetop pot since the rice usually doesn’t stick to the bottom.
+However, some affordable models can be tougher to clean, Gomi said.
+Sakai recommended gently using soap and water in order to avoid scratching the inner pot.
+Similarly, she also recommended rinsing the rice outside of the cooker — preferably using a colander — to avoid scratching.
+(If you do happen to scrape it, inner pots are easy to replace and can cost less than $100, Sakai said.)

 Different models will vary in terms of cooking time — some will cook rice in as little as 20 minutes, while others (typically more high-tech options) may take 10-25 minutes longer, according to our experts.
 Different rices will also vary in cook time.
 You should always refer to the device’s user manual to determine the appropriate timing.

 At Select, we work with experts who have specialized knowledge and authority based on relevant training and/or experience.
 We also take steps to ensure that all expert advice and recommendations are made independently and with no undisclosed financial conflicts of interest.

 Yoko Lamn is a certified fermentation expert and founder of food blog Hakko.

 Sonoko Sakai is a cooking teacher based in California and author of “Japanese Home Cooking: Simple Meals, Authentic Flavors.”

 Why trust Select?